akyabhishek/FlowTrace/README.md

 ## 🤝 Use Cases

-### For Testers
+### For QA Testers

-- **Bug Reproduction**: Record the exact steps that led to a bug
+- **Bug Reproduction**: Trace the exact steps that led to a bug for easier debugging
-- **Test Documentation**: Create visual test cases for manual testing
-- **Training**: Show new team members how to perform specific tests
+- **Test Coverage Analysis**: Understand which parts of the application are being tested
-- **Regression Testing**: Verify that previously working flows still function
+- **User Journey Validation**: Verify that critical user flows work as expected
+- **Regression Testing**: Monitor changes in user interaction patterns over time

+### For UX Researchers

+- **User Behavior Analysis**: Understand how users naturally interact with your interface
+- **Usability Testing**: Identify pain points and areas for improvement
+- **Interaction Patterns**: Discover common user flows and optimize accordingly
+- **A/B Testing Support**: Compare user interaction patterns across different designs

 ### For Developers

-- **User Journey Analysis**: Understand how users interact with your application
-- **Performance Testing**: Identify slow interactions and optimize accordingly
+- **Performance Monitoring**: Identify slow interactions and optimize accordingly
+- **Feature Usage Analytics**: See which features users actually interact with
+- **Error Tracking**: Trace user actions leading up to JavaScript errors
-- **Accessibility Testing**: Record and analyze keyboard navigation patterns
+- **Accessibility Testing**: Monitor keyboard navigation and screen reader interactions

-### For Product Managers
-- **Feature Validation**: Record user interactions with new features
-- **Usability Studies**: Capture and analyze user behavior patterns
-- **Stakeholder Demos**: Create reproducible demonstrations of product functionality

 ## ⚠️ Important Notes

-- **Privacy**: This extension only records interaction metadata, not sensitive data like passwords
+- **Privacy**: FlowTrace only captures interaction metadata, not sensitive data like passwords or personal information
-- **Performance**: Recording has minimal impact, but very long sessions may use significant memory
+- **Performance**: Tracing has minimal impact, but extended sessions may accumulate data
 - **Compatibility**: Works with Chrome/Chromium-based browsers (Chrome, Edge, Brave, etc.)
-- **Limitations**: Cannot interact with browser UI elements, only webpage content
+- **Scope**: Traces webpage interactions only, not browser UI elements
+- **Data Storage**: Trace data is stored locally in your browser

 ## 🐛 Troubleshooting

 ### Extension Not Working

-1. Check that Developer Mode is enabled
+1. Check that Developer Mode is enabled in `chrome://extensions/`
-2. Reload the extension from `chrome://extensions/`
+2. Reload the extension and refresh the webpage
-3. Refresh the webpage you're trying to record

-### Recording Not Starting
-1. Make sure you're on an http/https page (not chrome:// pages)
+3. Ensure you're on an http/https page (not chrome:// pages)

+### Tracing Not Starting

+1. Make sure the page has fully loaded before starting
 2. Check browser console for error messages
-3. Try reloading the page and starting recording again

-### Playback Issues
-1. Ensure the page structure hasn't changed significantly since recording
-2. Try playing back on the same page where you recorded
-3. Check that no modal dialogs or popups are blocking the playback
+3. Verify that the website allows content scripts

+### Data Not Appearing

+1. Check that tracing was properly started and stopped
+2. Ensure local storage permissions are enabled
+3. Try clearing extension data and restarting

 ## 📝 License